The Realities of Teacher Distribution in Primary and Junior High Schools in Ghana: Experiences of Rural Areas in Sekyere Central District

 Abstract

-The study critically looked at teacher distribution in Ghana's Primary and Junior High Schools in Sekyere Central District; in the Ashanti Region of Ghana.
-Data were gathered from Education Monitoring Information Systems (EMIS) from the District Education Office, Nsuta for the analysis.
-Evidence from the rural communities in teacher deployment for the 2021 academic year for 10 rural Primary Schools and 5 Junior High Schools depicted a gloomy picture because there was uneven teacher deployment to these areas where their services are needed.
-There was a huge teacher deficit in the rural communities so the question of quality and equitable education will not be achieved if policymakers fail to provide incentive packages to the rural teachers.
-The paper recommends that rural teachers' conditions of service should be different from those of their colleagues in the urban areas.
-When this is done, teacher manpower utilization and retention of teachers in rural communities would be improved.
+The study critically examined teacher distribution in Ghana's Primary and Junior High Schools in Sekyere Central District, in the Ashanti Region of Ghana.
+Data were gathered from the Education Monitoring Information Systems (EMIS) of the District Education Office, Nsuta, for analysis.
+Evidence from rural communities regarding teacher deployment for the 2021 academic year in 10 rural Primary Schools and 5 Junior High Schools depicted a gloomy picture, showing uneven teacher deployment to areas where their services were most needed.
+There was a significant teacher deficit in the rural communities, raising concerns that quality and equitable education cannot be achieved if policymakers fail to provide incentive packages for rural teachers.
+The paper recommends that the conditions of service for rural teachers should differ from those of their urban counterparts.
+Doing so would improve teacher manpower utilization and retention in rural communities.

 Downloads